 • Florida State University Graduate School: Criminal Justice

-• University of Pennsylvania Graduate School: Sociology
+• University of Pennsylvania PhD in Sociology